Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Information / Records Requests

 Contact Information by County

-The Central Mudminnow is a robust-bodied, mottled fish with a short, blunt snout, a short dorsal fin located posteriorly, and large scales over the head and body.
+A robust-bodied, mottled fish with a short, blunt snout, a short dorsal fin located posteriorly, and large scales over the head and body.
 The upper part of the body is olive-brown, mottled throughout, with up to 14 indistinct dark brown vertical bars on the sides, and a prominent dark vertical bar at the base of the tail.
 The belly is yellow to white, and the fins are brownish.
 The mouth is terminal with a slightly protruding lower jaw.
 Gill rakers are short and stout, numbering 13 to 15.
-The dorsal fin has 13 to 15 soft rays, pelvic fin rays number 6 to 7, pectoral fin rays 14 to 16, anal fin rays 7 to 9, and all of the fins are rounded on the edges.
-It reaches a maximum length of 5 to 6 inches, with an average length of about 2 inches or slightly larger.
-The Central Mudminnow can tolerate very low oxygen concentrations.
+The dorsal fin has 13 to 15 soft rays, 6 to 7 pelvic fin rays, 14 to 16 pectoral fin rays, 7 to 9 anal fin rays, and all of the fins are rounded on the edges.
+It reaches a maximum of 5 to 6 inches long, with an average length of about 2 inches or slightly larger.

-The Central Mudminnow is scattered throughout eastern and north central Iowa and has been documented at one location in northwest Iowa.
-This species lives in moderate to densely vegetated streams, sloughs, ponds, lakes and marshes.
-It avoids fast-moving waters.
+Uncommon in Iowa; scattered throughout eastern and north central Iowa.
+It has also been documented in the Little Sioux River watershed in northwest Iowa and in the Mississippi River.
 They are a hardy fish and found in areas where the oxygen concentration often reaches very low levels.
 Drainage of Iowa wetlands has eliminated suitable habitats in much of its original range.

 Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.

 State Records are not documented for non-game species.